absinthe0223/OMALab-Employee-Manual/README.md

 Welcome to OMALab, Inc. doing business as Audienti.

-At OMALab we are working to build a purpose driven organization.
+At OMALab we are working to build a purpose-driven organization.
 That’s an easy thing to want and say, but it’s difficult to practice.
 It takes active effort to articulate our guiding principles and values, and to express them day to day.

 This repository contains all our agreements, policies, operating models, values and guiding principles.
 It is meant to be living and dynamic support for working how we work.
 It’s not perfect, but we think it’s an exciting place to begin.